microbiomedata/NMDC_documentation/decisions/0010-sunsetting-sandbox.md

     - Eliminate deletion policy until we get a good sense of HOW test submissions are being created & IF people delete their own tests
         - Submissions will NEVER be auto deleted
         - Add a “date last modified” attribute to submissions to track how often people refer to a test submission & determine when tests could be deleted
-    - Add a “test” option to the app
+    - Add "Create test submission” option to the app
     - Add ability to track what submissions in the submission portal come from the app (for metrics)

 <!-- This is an optional element.
 Feel free to remove. -->